binance-chain/docs-site/docs/smart-chain/developer/bind/mirror.md

 - Select `mirror` function and fill-in with your BEP20 address

-The value here should be no less than  `mirrorFee`+ `Transfer Out Relayer Fee`.
+The value here should be no less than  `mirrorFee`+ `Relayer Fee`.
 Besides, `mirrorFee` can be changed by on-chain governance

 Time stamp should be greater than `unix_timestamp(now())`.
 The difference is between 120 and 86400.
 It's recommended to use `unix_timestamp(now())+1000`